 - Big Bad: Appropriately named "Big Evil."

 - Bigger Bad: The Cartel leader who orders the hit from south of the border.

-- Bling Bling BANG: "Cowboy" carried a chromed and gold plated, diamond encrusted M1911 and a gold plated AKM.
+- Bling Bling BANG: "Cowboy", a suspected cartel runner, carried a chromed and gold plated, diamond encrusted M1911 and a gold plated AKM.

 - Camera Abuse: One of the gun fights ends with the camera being taken out.

 - Cassandra Truth: A gangbanger warns the pair that there's a hit out on them.
 They immediately dismiss it.